Krainium/CDN-FETCHER/README.md

 # CDN Fetcher

-A interactive command-line tool that fetches official IP ranges (CIDR blocks) from 20+ major CDN and cloud providers, with the ability to expand those ranges into individual IP addresses.
+An interactive command-line tool that fetches official IP ranges (CIDR blocks) from 20+ major CDN and cloud providers, with the ability to expand those ranges into individual IP addresses.

 ---